 Tricia has spent 24 years as a consultant radiologist in the NHS.
-During 12 of these years she was Medical Director and Director/ Quality and Patient Safety.
-She is a Health Foundation and IHI Quality Improvement Fellow and Improvement Advisor, having been awarded the Fellowship in 2010
+During 12 of these years she was Medical Director and Director of Quality and Patient Safety.
+She is a Health Foundation and IHI (Institute for Healthcare Improvement) Quality Improvement Fellow and Improvement Advisor, having been awarded the Fellowship in 2010.

 During 2015 Tricia co-authored the Health Foundation Report ‘Building the Foundations for Improvement’, and presented at the International Forum for Quality Improvement and Patient Safety in London on how to build systems to secure sustainable improvement in clinical care.

 She is one of the programme visit leads for the IHI/ Commonwealth Fund Innovation Sharing Network with particular focus on frail care and the safer management elderly patient.
 She also teaches the Patient Safety Officer Course in the UK with IHI.